ericjang/aibook/sources/chapter17.md

  -the peace we have been enjoying is the exception rather than the norm.

+inspecion - economy is basically moving things around and making them. need lots of things to inspect

 Large corporations as AI - tradeoff between data-driven learning and understanding when there is a regime change.